fdr42/DeliverSemanticWeb/readme.md

 # Who did what ?

-We have often worked together, but but we can express the division of labor like this :
+We have often worked together, but we can express the division of labor like this :

 |                |Didier-Roche François    |Gentile Pierre                       |
 |----------------|-------------------------|--------------|